Navneet-Singh-123/Hybrid-Tech-Server/README.md

 ## Issues

 Feel free to **file a new issue** with a respective title and description on the [Hybrid Tech Server](https://github.com/Navneet-Singh-123/Hybrid-Tech-Server) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

+## Contributing

+First of all, thank you for being interested in helping out, your time is always appreciated in every way. :100:
+Here's some tips:

+- Check the [issues page](https://github.com/Navneet-Singh-123/Hybrid-Tech-Server/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
+- Feature requests are welcomed!
+Provide some details on why it would be helpful for you and others, explain how you're using bull-board and if possible even some screenshots if you are willing to mock something!
+  Check out the [contributing](./CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.

 ## :closed_book: License